The idea behind inbreedR is to provide a consistent

 1999).

-disequlibrium (ID) from smaller datasets, such as microsatellites.
-Based
+(ID) from smaller datasets, such as microsatellites.
+Based on the

-such as SNPs.
 Allows for parallelization to speed up computation times.
+Based on the

-Based on the formula from the appendix of Hoffman
+formula from the appendix of Hoffman et al.

-correlations, another measure of identity disequilibrium (Balloux, Amos, and Coulson 2004).
+correlations, another measure of identity disequilibrium (Balloux et al. 2004).

 inbreeding-level (f) with multilocus heterozygosity (h) according to